 Has Summit given you greater insight into ways to improve the business?

 The management information we get from the system is great.
-We’ve now got much better visibility of the different pay types and can run more reports.
+We’ve now got much better visibility of the different payment types and can run more reports.

 We have another set of pivot tables that highlights anything that’s not billed to customers, such as days taken as annual leave or sickness.
 So we’re able to spot any emerging trends in certain offices and can start to ask questions about why that may be.
 We can also see how productive each office is, and offer support if needed.